We are pleased to announce the winners of the 2019 contest.

 The Historic American Landscapes Survey (HALS) was created in 2000 to document our country’s significant landscapes.
 Much progress has been made in identifying cultural landscapes but more work is needed to document these designed and vernacular places.

 For the 11th annual HALS Challenge, we invite you to document vanishing or lost landscapes.
 Many historic American landscapes are under threat or have been lost.
 Threats include development pressure, neglect, and climate change.

 By documenting vanishing or lost historic landscapes for HALS, you may increase historic landscape awareness with your local governments and preservation commissions by illuminating these almost-forgotten vestiges of America’s past.

-People from every state are hereby challenged to complete at least one HALS short format history to document these beloved resources.
-Click here for details.
-31 July 2019: Submission deadline
+People from every state are hereby challenged to focus their 2020 vision to complete at least one HALS short format history to document vanishing or lost landscapes.
+Preservation through documentation!

 For further information contact: